pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 In order for source and image scans to happen, scan templates and scan policies must exist in the same namespace as the Workload.
 These define:

-- `ScanTemplate`: how to run a scan, allowing one to tweak details about the execution of the scan (either for images or source code)
+- `ScanTemplate`: how to run a scan, allowing one to change details about the execution of the scan (either for images or source code)

 - `ScanPolicy`: how to evaluate whether the artifacts scanned are compliant,